CyuanT/Module_2-Asssignments-Group4-Shashipal-TanYuan/assignment-2.1.md

 ### Submission
 ======== Start =========

 Use case: Newly launched eCommerce

+#### Point 2
+The following point justifications to using cloud computing:
+- As a startup, the business might flop, any investment into IT infrastructure at this stage would be a risk.
+- Footprint: Setting up an IT infratructure will take up a large footprint/Space which can be limited for a startup.
+- Scalability: Assuming that the business have a sudden influx of traffic into our hosted site, having deploying our system in cloud will allow us to scale according to demand.
+Deploying an Op-prem system will limited our processing capabilities
+- Maintenance: On-prem system will require a higher degress of maintenance as compared to cloud systems.
+Different component on-prem can be replaced by cloud service that are maintained by the service providers.
+- Cost: With higher maintenance requirement, on-prem system will also more skilled IT personnel to manage.

+#### Point 3
 Feature | On-prem Computing | Cloud Computing | Hybrid Cloud Computing
 --- | ---| --- | ---
 Ownership | Self | Public | Self & Public